isomerpages/govtech-corp/media/technews/_posts/2020-07-15-post-More users pleased with user friendly government digital services, says poll.md

 Blueprint.
 The five-year plan, launched in June 2018, outlines how the Government will better leverage data and harness new technologies to improve lives.</p>
-<p>In his keynote speech to wrap up GovTech’s five-week series, titled&nbsp;
+<p>In his keynote speech to wrap up GovTech’s five-week series, titled&nbsp;Re-engineering
-<a href="https://www.straitstimes.com/reengineering-the-operating-system-of-the-government" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Re-engineering the Government’s Operating System</a>, released online
-today, Mr Kok Ping Soon, chief executive of the Government Technology Agency (GovTech), said that citizens’ and businesses’ satisfaction with government digital services had increased by eight percentage points in 2019 to reach 86 per cent and 77 per cent respectively.</p>
+the Government’s Operating System, released online today, Mr Kok Ping Soon, chief executive of the Government Technology Agency (GovTech), said that citizens’ and businesses’ satisfaction with government digital services had increased by eight percentage points in 2019 to reach 86 per cent and 77 per cent respectively.</p>
 <p>This is according to the Annual Digital Government Perception Survey,
 which was conducted by the Smart Nation and Digital Government Office and GovTech from November to December last year.</p>